drhsqlite/fossil-mirror/www/containers.md

 A secondary benefit falls out of this process for free: it’s arguably the easiest way to build a purely static Fossil binary for Linux.
-Most modern Linux distros make this surprisingly difficult, but Alpine’s back-to-basics nature makes static builds work the way they used to, back in the day.
+Most modern Linux distros make this [surprisingly difficult][lsl], but Alpine’s back-to-basics nature makes static builds work the way they used to, back in the day.
 If that’s all you’re after, you can do so as easily as
 this: